mighty-gerbils/gerbil-persist/persist.md

 that can’t fit in any human’s brain except in the simplest cases.
-Not only does this manual labor introduce exorbitant development costs, the mismatch between the laborers’ capabilities and the task at hand mean a countless bugs, and an endless stream of critical security vulnerabilities.
+Not only does this manual labor introduce exorbitant development costs, the mismatch between the laborers’ capabilities and the task at hand mean countless bugs, and an endless stream of critical security vulnerabilities.
-Down the line, users must waste enormous time in coping strategies, or fail to, with sometimes catastrophic consequences.
+Down the line, users must waste enormous time in coping strategies—or fail to, with too often catastrophic consequences.

 In the paradigm of automation, the same aspect of software is managed automatically, through a strategy coded once and for all,